 5. Louvre doors of more recent times feature engineered stiles.
 Engineered stiles are thin strips of wood laminated together in opposing directions and encased in a wood veneer to give the appearance of solid wood.
 Because of how they are made, engineered stiles perform better than solid wood as they are at less risk of bowing/warping, something which occurs in stiles made of solid lengths of timber.

 6. The word louvre is spelt differently depending on where you are.
 The UK version is spelt ‘louvre’ whereas in the US it is spelt ‘louver’.
-Also, the word louvre doesn’t just refer to slats in doors or shutters as the Louvre is the name of a famous museum in France (The Louvre).
+Also, the word louvre doesn’t just refer to slats in doors or shutters as the Louvre is also the name of a famous museum in France (The Louvre).

 7. Louvre doors that are 1676mm and taller come as standard with a centre bar for added strength.
 Also, louvre doors vary between 21mm and 28mm thick but the 28mm thick doors are by far the most popular.